 Your doctor will normally be able to diagnose a 'slipped' (prolapsed) disc from the symptoms and by examining you.
 (It is the most common cause of sudden back pain with nerve root symptoms.)
 In most cases, no tests are needed, as the symptoms often settle within a few weeks.

 Tests such as X-rays or scans may be advised if symptoms persist.
-In particular, a magnetic resonance imaging (MRI) scan can show the site and size of a prolapsed disc.
+In particular, an MRI scan can show the site and size of a prolapsed disc.
 This information is needed if treatment with surgery is being considered.

 What are the treatments for a slipped disc?